 The now matured naturalistic landscaping throughout the Charnwood Forest neighborhood, with minimal lawn areas, enhances the cohesiveness of this distinctive group of Modern-styled dwellings.
-Though it will be another decade before As almost all will reach of these late-1960s, early-1970s subdivision properties have now reached 50 years of age as of this 2024 Comprehensive Plan update, they represent a good candidate for a future historic district- (in accordance with National Historic Register guidelines).
+As almost all of these late-1960s, early-1970s subdivision properties have now reached 50 years of age as of this 2024 Comprehensive Plan update, they represent a good candidate for a future historic district (in accordance with National Historic Register guidelines).